 “Peter is not only a great conversationalist but also a thoroughly entertaining and knowledgeable host.
 That’s why I’m especially pleased that he’ll be leading our demonstrations at High End 2025 and giving our guests the opportunity to experience the new Symphonia and Talis loudspeakers live.”

 With these final presentations, T+A closes this year's final Munich chapter on a high note, offering a nod to its storied past and a clear vision of the brand’s future.
-Pricing for the Symphonia streaming amplifier and the new Talis loudspeakers is expected to be announced shortly.
+The Symphonia streaming amplifier is priced at US$9,990, and the new Talis loudspeakers are priced at US$18,950.

 For more information visit T+A elektroakustik